qyghyg/F-SegNet/README.md

 # F-SegNet
-This project implements an automated system for detecting rock fractures in deep hard rock environments using deep learning.
+This project uses deep learning to automatically detect fractures in deep hard rock